 Frequently Asked Questions

-Get referred by your GP to receive up to 5 Medicare rebated sessions.
+You may be eligible to be referred by your GP to receive up to 5 Medicare rebated sessions every calendar year.

 Accredited Exercise Physiologists (AEPs) are allied-health professionals with Medicare Provider numbers and are trained members of the health and medical sector.
 They have completed a 4 Year University Degree and are accredited with Exercise & Sports Science Australia (ESSA).
 Exercise Physiologists specialise in graded exercise therapy and lifestyle interventions for persons at risk of developing, or with existing chronic and complex medical conditions and injuries.